Royal Sovereign Lighthouse: Decommissioning

-In June 2019, Trinity House announced that the lighthouse would be decommissioned, and then removed, because of the platform's structural condition.
+In June 2019, Trinity House announced that the lighthouse would be decommissioned, and then removed, because of the platform's deteriorating structural condition.
 Beachy Head light, the "principal aid to navigation in the area", will be upgraded.
 Having undertaken a site inspection in 2021, representatives of the Trinity House Board made it known that they intended to award the contract for removal in 2022 (once all necessary permissions had been sought), after which it was envisaged that the decommissioning would take place progressively over the course of three summers.

 The lighthouse was permanently taken out of service on March 21, 2022, as issued under Admiralty navigational warnings:

 211355 UTC Mar 22 ENGLISH CHANNEL.
 Beachy Head Eastwards.
 Royal Sovereign Lighthouse permanently discontinued and light-buoys temporarily established.